 “15 Second Question on Data Conservation.”
-Using this as a subject line means that you an unrealistic.
+Using this as a subject line means that you are unrealistic.
 This could be a good concept, but you are not sure if it will take the recipient 15 seconds to actually answer that question.
-It may turn them off especially if you deeply know that the question won’t be that quick and requires a lot of thinking.
-Now how about framing the same subject line like this: “Quick Question on Data Conservation.”
+It may turn a journalist off, especially if they know that the answer to said question won’t be that quick and requires a lot of thinking.
+Instead, think about framing the same subject line as: “Quick Question on Data Conservation.”

-The second question comes off the fact that you know it will be a quick question but might take longer than 15 seconds but at the end of the day it’s being realistic with expectations.
-Quit using such catch phrases as in the first subject line we mentioned, and be real.
+Quit using such catchphrases as the one in the first subject line we mentioned, and be real.
 Don’t send emails saying “This tool will increase battery life by 50%” if you don’t have the data to prove that.

 Short subject lines get the highest open rates.
-More open rates might not necessarily mean high reply rates because at the end of the day a nice, short subject-line with a crappy email body results in zero replies.
+However, more open rates might not necessarily translate into high reply rates.
+At the end of the day, a nice, short subject line with a crappy email body results in zero replies.
 However, assuming that you have a very good email body, having a creatively short and comprehensible subject line leads to higher open and reply rates.

-The emailing system usually truncates the email subject if it’s too long.
+Most email inboxes truncate the email subject if it’s too long.
 That translates to more journalists ignoring your pitch because they have to open the email to finish reading the subject line.
-That works only if you have very attractive first few words of your subject line otherwise it is back to square one.
+You can only get away with a longer subject line if the first few words are appealing, otherwise it is back to square one.
 Around 5 to 7 words is a good measure for a short subject line or about 50 characters.
-Make it speak out for itself.
+Make it speak for itself.

-Research about the journalist’s work as much as possible.
+Research the journalist’s work as much as possible.
 Believe me, if you haven’t done your homework about whom you are contacting, it will show in your email.
 You won’t be able to see it, but the recipient will.
-Come-on, this is the 21st century and information about almost everyone is online, especially when that everyone is a journalist.
+Come on, this is the 21st century, and information about almost everyone is online, especially when the “everyone” we’re talking about is a journalist.
 Doing your due diligence in finding out about the journalist’s line of work is a solid way of getting their attention.
 Mentioning a few of your findings in your email copy shows you have gone to the personal level of actually knowing them.

-However, to get massive replies back and crazy open rates, write an email one by one, be subjective and objective.
-Sending out 50 emails at once for example, is very difficult to capture in each of these why you contacted each of these recipients.
-Getting 12 replies is a fair result.
-But how about sending each of these 50 emails separately and getting personal a little bit in the email, then ending up with 30 replies and maybe half of these turn out to be solid connections you can rely on in the future?
+However, to get massive replies back and crazy open rates, write your emails one by one.
+When you sending out 50 emails at once, it becomes very difficult to capture why you contacted each of these recipients.
+How about sending each of these 50 emails separately and getting personal a little bit in the email, then ending up with more replies?
+If you do this really well, you could find that about half of these turn out to be solid connections you can rely on in the future.

 Numbers are proof of results.
 Attracting attention from top journalists in the game is very dependent on how much you have achieved or how much your product can achieve.
-You can use your numbers to show how much response you are getting from clients who use your product and how fast your adoption rate is.
-If you sent an email saying you have grown from just 100 customers to 100,000 in a period of six months, and indicate what percentage of users stay after using your product the first time, it could land you a very good post on some of the largest publications online.
+You can use your numbers to show the response rate you are getting from clients who use your product and how fast your adoption rate is.
+Let’s assume you sent an email saying you have grown from just 100 customers to 100,000 in a period of six months, and indicate what percentage of users stay after using your product the first time.
+This could land you a very good post on some of the largest publications online.

 Numbers put everything into perspective and make it easier for journalists to see whether you deserve their time.
-If you grow that first in six months it can only mean that there is so much good and innovation in your startup that no journalist can miss the opportunity to find out what that could be.
+If you grow that fast in six months it can only mean that there is so much good and innovation in your startup.
+No journalist would want to miss the opportunity to find out what that could be.

-As a matter of fact, journalists skim very fast through emails, the shorter they are, the more the chances they won’t stop halfway and delete your email.
-Very long emails just drain energy out of the reporters.
-And that could be anyone.
+Journalists skim very fast through emails.
+The shorter they are, the higher the chances are that they won’t stop halfway and delete your email.
+Very long emails just drain the energy out of any reporter.
 Just put yourself into a journalist’s shoes.
 You probably have 60 emails to check today, and one of those emails is a really long one.

-That length will be a very good excuse to trash the email with no further thought.
-Don’t be the startup that puts journalists in that situation where they find it so easy to delete your email.
-Make it harder for them to ignore by writing a short but weighty and quality email.
+The length of that unsolicited email will be a very good excuse to trash the email with no further thought.
+Don’t be the startup that puts journalists in that situation where they find it easy to delete your email.
+Make it harder for them to ignore by writing a short, quality email pitch.

 If you read through your email and something tells you it won’t be answered because it doesn’t work then it won’t be answered.
 Why?
 Because it doesn’t work.
 If you think it sounds too much like a marketing email then it probably sounds too much like a marketing email.
 Most of the time, our guts never lie.
 Listen to your instincts and revise that email until you start feeling like you actually nailed it.

-Hint: The first piece you write is bad, and so is the second piece and the third.
-You only start to get it right at the fourth try, and will still revise that one two or three more times for perfection.
+Hint: The first piece you write is bad, and the second and the third pieces won’t be very good either.
+You only start to get it right on the fourth try, and you might still revise that one two or three more times for perfection.

 Questions are usually an experiment to see if the recipient will answer.
 However, if you have the edge to actually ask a question in your email pitch, then go for it.
-The best that could happen is the journalist answering it back.
-That will ensure you have your conversation started and it’s now up-to you wherever it may lead.
+The best that could happen is the journalist answering.
+That will ensure you have your conversation started and it’s now up to you wherever it may lead.
 The first approach to asking questions could be in your email copy, where you expect the journalist to reply with an answer.

-The second approach is including the questions on your subject line and going on to answer that question in your email copy.
+The second approach is including the questions in your subject line and going on to answer these questions in your email copy.

 10).
 Balance the subject line and email copy

-If your subject line is a 5/10 and your email copy is 9/10, it means you have less open rates, which usually translates to very few replies eventually.
-If your subject line is a 9/10 and your email copy is a 6/10 that will translate to high open rates and very poor reply rates.
-If you balance this and have the subject line at 9/10 and the email copy at 8/10, it means the open rates will be high and the replies will be relatively high as well.
+If your subject line is a 5/10 and your email copy is 9/10, it means you have fewer open rates, which usually translates to very few replies eventually.
+And if your subject line is a 9/10 and your email copy is a 6/10 that will translate to high open rates and very poor reply rates.
+If you balance this and have the subject line at 9/10 and the email copy at 8/10, it means both the open rates and the reply rates will be relatively high.

-Subject: Have you added value subject line figured out first (Include a name if appropriate)
+Subject: Have you figured out how to solve [insert common problem that your product solves] (Include a name if appropriate)